GreenEllipsis/Autotrude/README.txt

-This folder is deprecated in favor of Autotrude on Wikifactory
+This folder is no longer deprecated in favor of Autotrude on Wikifactory